Elizabeth’s current areas of work include:

 - managing researcher development programmes through the Doctoral School and Research and Innovation Services

 - delivering initiatives to build communities of doctoral and early career researchers around common themes

 - supporting individuals to identify their own development needs and ways to address them

-Elizabeth contributes to researcher development strategy and policy at the University through the Research Concordat and Academic Continuing Professional Development groups.
-Externally, she is deputy chair of the national training group for the University Alliance Doctoral Training Alliance.
+Elizabeth contributes to researcher development strategy and policy at the University through the Researcher Concordat and Researcher Continuing Professional Development groups.
+Externally, she is chair of the national training group for the University Alliance Doctoral Training Alliance.